uwcartlab/webmapping/Chapter5/readme.md

 Not all real-world web maps have such simple and tidy code, but you can always "View Page Source" to see if you can make heads or tails of it.
 Some websites will minify their back-end code so it becomes unreadable, but many allow you to easily discover their inner workings in keeping with the principles of FOSS.

-Figure 2.10 illustrates a previous Geography 575 final project mapping the distance of Flickr images from major roads in the U.S. National Parks.
+Figure 2.10 illustrates a project created by a user of this workbook mapping the distance of Flickr images from major roads in the U.S. National Parks.

 **![figure4.2.10.png](img/figure4.2.10.png)**

-###### Figure 2.10: Previous Geography 575 final project mapping Flickr photos in national parks.
+###### Figure 2.10: Project mapping Flickr photos in national parks.

 To examine and modify the code, you can right-click on the webpage,  "Inspect Element" and select the _**Debugger**_ tab.
 This opens developer tools (Figure 2.11), offering a look at the HTML as well as links to other open source files, including stylesheets and scripts.